Skip to main content

 Confirm

 Click Start Production.
-Raw materials are reserved from Inventory automatically.
+Raw materials in the quantities required by the BOM are reserved from Inventory automatically.
+The run status changes to In Progress.

 Track progress